restimel/insideWeCube/README.md

 ### InsideWeCube

 InsideWeCube allows you to mix your levels in order to find new configuration to play.
-Difficultyof your realisation is displayed.
+Difficulty of your realisation is evaluated.

 InsideWeCube also allows you to refind your ball in your cube and give you instructions to bring it back to the start.